An Arithmetic Count of the Lines on a Smooth Cubic Surface

-Let $\phi$ be Nisnevich coordinates near $p$.
-Since $\phi$ is \'etale, the standard basis for the tangent space of $\bbb{A}_k^r$ gives a trivialization for $TX \vert_U$.
+Let $\phi$ be Nisnevich coordinates around $p$.
+Since $\phi$ is \'etale, the standard basis for the tangent space of $\bbA_k^r$ gives a trivialization for $TX \vert_U$.
 By potentially shrinking $U$, we may assume that the restriction of $E$ to $U$ is trivial.